Florida Theft Defense Lawyer Representing Cases from Shoplifting to Fraud

 Accused of a theft charge?
 Call our law office in Orlando at (407)228-3838 to schedule a free case review with our theft defense attorneys.

 The seriousness of a theft charge depends upon the value of the item you are accused of taking.
 Theft of something worth less than $100 is petit theft, a second degree misdemeanor punishable by up to sixty days in jail or $500.00 fine.
 If the item stolen is over $100 but less than $300.00 the charge is a first degree misdemeanor and can be punishable up to a year in a jail and a $1,000 fine.
 Theft of something worth $300 or more is grand theft, a felony punishable by up to five years in jail and a $5,000 fine.
+Burglary charges can carry similar penalties, but there are several additional factors that must be considered.

 At The Umansky Law Firm, we are here not only to protect you from fines and jail time, but also to protect your future.
 The most serious consequence of a theft conviction is the damage it can do to your reputation.
-Even a misdemeanor theft conviction would result in a permanent criminal record that would follow you around for the rest of your life.
+Even a misdemeanor theft conviction or theft citation would result in a permanent criminal record that would follow you around for the rest of your life.

 The Effect of a Theft Conviction on Your Career